Battle of Flamborough Head: Jones vs. Pearson (plus Landais)

-Captain Pearson of Serapis had only limited knowledge of the escalating chaos aboard Bonhomme Richard.
+Pearson had only limited knowledge of the escalating chaos aboard Bonhomme Richard.
 He too was losing many men from Alliances attacks, and he could not move his ship.
 Alliance, still effectively undamaged, could keep firing at will.
 On the other hand, nearly every ship in the convoy he had been sent to protect had reached safety before the battle even began.
-Following the second of Alliances new round of broadsides, like Piercy before him, he decided that he could achieve nothing more by continuing to fight.
+Following a second round of broadsides from Alliance, he decided that he could achieve nothing more by continuing to fight.
 Not long after 10:30 pm, he called for quarter and struck his colours in person.

 Thus the Americans finally got the chance to board the Serapis, but this did not go quite as well as it could have.
 Three shots were fired by British sailors who had not got the message.
 Midshipman John Mayrant, following First Lieutenant Dale aboard, got a pike stuck through his leg.
 Pearson's first lieutenant was among those reluctant to believe that his captain had surrendered, and Dale made sure that he stayed with Pearson rather than leaving him to his own devices.
-A short time later, as Captain Pearson was boarding Bonhomme Richard to hand over his ceremonial sword, the mainmast of Serapis finally fell overboard, perhaps as a result of work to separate the two ships, dragging the damaged mizzen-top-mast with it.
+A short time later, as Pearson was boarding Bonhomme Richard to hand over his ceremonial sword, the mainmast of Serapis finally fell overboard, perhaps as a result of work to separate the two ships, dragging the damaged mizzen-top-mast with it.
 As Bonhomme Richard got under way, Dale attempted to follow in Serapis, and learned two important facts in quick succession.
 First, Serapis would not move, and second, he had a very large splinter in his leg, which now caused him to fall over.
 The first problem was rectified by cutting the anchor cable, the second by returning Dale to Bonhomme Richard for treatment.
 Boats from both Serapis and Alliance were used to begin the evacuation of Bonhomme Richards crew.
 One or two of these boats went missing during the night, as ex-captive British crewmen took the opportunity to go home (hence the eyewitness newspaper stories).
-The combatants had been observed by thousands of onlookers, for on that clear night, with a near-full moon, the action could be seen from a long stretch of the high Yorkshire coastline, from Scarborough in the north to Flamborough Head itself in the south.
+The combatants had been observed by thousands of onlookers, for on that clear night, with a near-full moon, the action could be seen from a long stretch of the high Yorkshire coastline, from Scarborough in the north to Flamborough Head in the south.

 There is no record of final casualty figures aboard the two main combatants.
-Captain Pearson, in a postscript to his battle report, stated that there were "many more than" 49 dead and 68 wounded aboard Serapis, but his figure of 300 casualties aboard Bonhomme Richard seems very high, unless it includes a great many of the captives stuck below decks during the battle.
-British press reports claimed 70 deaths on Bonhomme Richard, which, assuming a similar ratio to the Serapis figures would give around 100 wounded.
+Pearson, in a postscript to his battle report, stated that there were "many more than" 49 dead and 68 wounded aboard Serapis, but his figure of 300 casualties aboard Bonhomme Richard seems very high, unless it includes a great many of the captives stuck below decks during the battle.
+British press reports claim 70 deaths on Bonhomme Richard, which, assuming a similar ratio to the Serapis figures would give around 100 wounded.